dblock/code.dblock.org/_posts/2011/2011-10-22-mongoid-202-mongo-bson-bsonext-140-and-141.markdown

 comments: true
 dblog_post_id: 280
 ---
-In the past two days we’ve had hell with our production environment.
+In the past two days we've had hell with our production environment.
 It started with a general feel of slowness followed by all kinds of alarms going off in the monitoring system.
 Our database performance tanked.
 The light blue is the time to serve a request (increasing) and the reds are the monitoring system panicking.

 ![]({{ site.url }}/images/posts/2011/2011-10-22-mongoid-202-mongo-bson-bsonext-140-and-141/image_5.jpg)